On Certified Randomness from Fourier Sampling or Random Circuit Sampling

+\paragraph{Worst-case, constant min-entropy bound.} In the first step, we show that any quantum algorithm that outputs a heavy Fourier coefficient for \emph{any} function $f$ after $2^{o(n)}$ queries must generate a {\it constant} amount of min-entropy.
+A simple hybrid argument suffices for this case as sketched in \cref{subsec:our-results}.

-\paragraph{Average-case, constant min-entropy bound.} Unfortunately the above argument does not immediately say anything about quantum algorithms which only output a heavy Fourier coefficient for \emph{most} functions $f$.
-This is essentially because the hybrid argument only shows how to \emph{adversarially} construct ``Bad'' functions for which the quantum algorithm mistakenly outputs a light Fourier coefficient.
+\paragraph{Average-case, constant min-entropy bound.} Unfortunately, the above argument does not immediately say anything about quantum algorithms which only output a heavy Fourier coefficient for \emph{most} functions $F$.
+This is essentially because the hybrid argument only shows how to \emph{adversarially} construct ``Bad'' functions for which the quantum algorithm does not solve $\mathsf{FHOG}$ with non-negligible probability.
 It does not show that these Bad functions constitute a large fraction of the space.

-In the second step of our proof, we prove exactly this -- that any low-query algorithm cannot pseudo-deterministically output a heavy Fourier coefficient even for \emph{most} $f$.
-We prove this using a double counting argument.
-Namely, given a quantum algorithm $A$ which outputs an item with low min-entropy, label the functions on which the algorithm successfully outputs a heavy Fourier coefficient ``Good'', and those on which it mistakenly outputs a light element ``Bad.''
-For each Good function $f$ on which the algorithm outputs a heavy Fourier coefficient, the hybrid argument constructs a nearby Bad function $f'$.
+In the second step of our proof, we prove exactly this -- any low-query algorithm cannot pseudo-deterministically solve $\mathsf{FHOG}$ on a large fraction of inputs.
+In fact, we can show that the algorithm succeeds only on exponentially small choices of $F$.
+We prove this using a double-counting argument.
+Namely, given a quantum algorithm $A$ that solves $\mathsf{FHOG}$ with low min-entropy, label the functions on which the algorithm succeeds ``Good'', and those on which it \emph{noticeably} fails ``Bad.''
+More formally, for a Bad $F$, approximately $28\%$ of outcomes are ``heavy'' and $46\%$ of outcomes are ``light''.
+For each Good choice of $F$ on which the algorithm passes $\mathsf{FHOG}$, the hybrid argument constructs a nearby Bad function $F'$.